saurabh896/v3/languages/csharp/exercises/concept/method-overloading/.meta/design.md

 - `classes`: know how to define methods on classes.
 - `constructors`: know how to define constructors on classes.
+- `properties`: know how to work with properties.
+- `enums`: know how to use enums.
+- `strings`: know how to format strings.
+- `basics`: know how to work with integers.

 ## Representer